-A course of treatment usually lasts at least 6 months.
+A course of treatment usually lasts for at least 6 months after you start to feel better.
 Some people with recurrent depression may be advised to take them indefinitely.

 Different antidepressants can have a range of different side effects.
 Always check the information leaflet that comes with your medicine to see what the possible side effects are.

 The most common side effects of antidepressants are usually mild.
 Side effects should improve within a few days or weeks of treatment, as the body gets used to the medicine.